Muuuush/cpp-web-learn/README.md

 This is a simple but high performance framework of a TCP C++ server.
 Only to offer some callback functions, you can setup a simple server very quickly.

 ## Quick Start
-You need to seed port when initialize the server and set callback functions before it get started.
+You need to seed port when initialize the server and set callback functions map before it get started.
+When a new packet arrives the server, logic system will call the corresponding callback function according to its type.

 `LogicSystem::CallbackFunction` accepted 3 parameters
 1. `std::shared_ptr<Session> session`
     It contains the information of the client and the session.